Youth Sports Tips Articles

 Youth Sports Psychology

 How do your athletes respond to constructive criticism?
-Do they reject it outright or welcome it from coaches?
 Why do some athletes reject corrections or constructive feedback from their coaches?
-Athletes are afraid of constructive criticism for several reasons: They feel they are negatively being judged.
-The criticism confirms some … Read Sport Psychology Tip
+Athletes are afraid of constructive criticism for several reasons: Some athletes see the criticism as a list of everything they do wrong.
+In these instances, they dismiss or ignore feedback. … Read Sport Psychology Tip

 Sports Kids Should Embrace the “If You Lose, Learn,” Attitude